Mesnage-Org/pgfinder/joss/paper.md

 # Statement of need

 The fields of Proteomics and Glycomics have many software solutions available, but none are currently suited to the analysis of peptidoglycan molecules which are made from a backbone of glycan chains with peptide side-chains each of which are themselves composed of unusual sugars and amino acids.
 As a consequence researchers have traditionally relied on laborious and error prone manual analysis of data generated from reversed-phase High-Pressure Liquid Chromatography (rp-HPLC) and mass spectroscopy (MS) as no automated tools were available. `PGFinder` is implemented the popular Python language and addresses this short-coming by introducing an automated workflow of PG structural analysis built on open-access principles that enable replicable and reproducible analyses to be undertaken and in turn peer-reviewed.
 As such `PGFinder` instantiates the field of peptidoglycomics on a firm footing.

 # Package Overview

-`PGFinder` takes as input a list of known masses for given set of molecules
-<**TODO** what molecules are included in the masses_file and how to describe them?>
-and a set of target molecules from rp-HPLC that contains a list of molecules of unknown components which may be monomers, dimers or trimers.
+`PGFinder` takes as input a list of known masses for given set of molecules <**TODO** what molecules are included in the masses_file and how to describe them?> and a set of target molecules from rp-HPLC and Mass spectroscopy that contains a list of molecules of unknown components which may be monomers, dimers or trimers.
 The target molecules are then fuzzily matched itteratively to molecules of known size for a user specified set of modifications.
 An overview of this workflow is shown in figure **TODO** reference and link to figure.

 ```{mermaid}
 graph TD;